-Like it or not, the pandemic is creating changes in how property management will be conducted going forward.
 Remember the days of 98% occupancy and zero missed rents?
-Today, now landlords have to earn those numbers.
-Fortunately, with some property management techniques and a helpful property management platform, you have powerful tools for optimal tenant management.
+Today, landlords have to earn those numbers.
+Fortunately, with some tenant management techniques and a helpful property management technology, you have powerful tools for keeping todays renters content and under lease.

-Rent payment moratoriums won’t end until October.
-Your new tenant prospects will be hesitant about committing to current rent prices and signing long term leases.
+It’s October and rent payment moratoriums are ending October.
+Your new tenant prospects will be hesitant about recommitting to current rent prices, or higher rent prices, and signing long term leases.
 More tenants are reportedly seeking shorter-term leases and lower rent prices.
 They may be expecting apartment rents to drop.

 Vacancies are Some of the Worst Losses in Property Management